abiramen/2021-compclub-summer-ctf/crypto/an-actual-flag/writeup.md

 ### Walkthrough

 Typically with an image challenge, I would go through
-- Metadata (basically non-existent with)
+- Metadata (basically non-existent with PNG files)
 - Photoshop levels (and other adjustments)
 - Steganography
 - Hexdump (checking through the raw bytes in the file for any anomaly, but not typical in a beginner's CTF of this level).